The Role of SOLID Principles in Agile Software Development: Focus on OCP

 D - Dependency Inversion Principle (DIP)

 High-level modules should not depend on low-level modules; both should depend on abstractions.
-Additionally, abstractions should not depend on details; details should depend on abstractions.
+Abstractions should not depend on details — details should depend on abstractions.

 The Open-Closed Principle (OCP) in Agile Development

-The Open-Closed Principle, one of the SOLID principles, states that software entities should be open for extension but closed for modification.
-This means that once a module, class, or function is written, it should be closed for direct modification.
-However, it should be open for extension through inheritance, composition, or other means.
+The Open-Closed Principle states that software entities should be open for extension but closed for modification.
+Once a module, class, or function is written, you don't change it directly.
+You extend it through inheritance, composition, or similar mechanisms instead.

 Facilitating Iterative Development